Losant/losant-docs/docs/workflows/triggers/on-inactivity.md

+description: Learn how to use a Device Inactive trigger to automatically run a Losant workflow when a device fails to report state for a period of time.

 # Device: Inactive Trigger

 The device inactive trigger will trigger a workflow whenever one or more devices do not report state for the configured period of time.